Review

 Mistakes To Avoid In Plain English

-Don't buy heavy non-breathable layers for high-output classes: overheating mid-combination is worse than a slow start.
+Don't buy heavy non-breathable layers for high-output classes.
+Overheating mid-combination is worse than a slow start.
 Don't wear dance booties outside; the 'indoor only' label is real, and walking to the car destroys the non-slip sole.
 Don't buy final-sale apparel when the size is uncertain.
-And don't try to buy one warmup that works for class, competition, AND backstage: they're different moments asking for different layers.
+And don't try to buy one warmup that works for class, competition, AND backstage.
+They're different moments asking for different layers.

 Where to start by buyer type